-For each of the five concepts, you'll find a standard set of components that guides students to develop a routine as they progress through the programme.
+For each of the five concepts, you will find a standard set of components that guides students to develop a routine as they progress through the programme.
 Each concept includes:

-- Clear, step-by-step lesson plans with sequencing suggestions, overviews, and key learning and vocabulary - Engaging reading passages that model financial concepts through a character named Nikki, who starts as a financially naive Key Stage 3 (in Year 7 at 11 or 12 years old) student and grows into a savvy young professional - Real-world worksheets, activities, and games - Assessments and answer keys
+- Clear, step-by-step lesson plans with sequencing suggestions, overviews, plus key learnings and vocabulary; - Engaging reading passages that model financial concepts through a character named Nikki, who starts as a financially naïve high school student and grows into a savvy young professional; - Real-world worksheets, activities and games and; - Assessments and answer keys.